-Your standardized test for educators is not a competition – so don’t treat it like one.
+Your Praxis educator test is not a competition – so don’t treat it like one.
 There is no advantage to finishing first.
-Remember to use all of the time that you have, and whatever you do – don’t give in to your competitive side by finishing first.
+Remember, use all the time that you have and whatever you do – don’t give in to your competitive side by finishing first.

 Whether you’re a faster or slower test taker never assume the quicker someone finishes an examination, the better they’ve performed on it.
 Many naive teacher certification test takers rush through the examination and fail.
 This exam is not a race to see who finishes first.

-Even if you think that you’re going to be the last person in the exam room, take all of the time you need to complete your teacher certification exam.
-Don’t let worries that other test takers might finish before you make you feel as though you should finish first, as this will seriously undermine your focus and determination.
-For 99% of test takers not using all the time given to you during the exam and walking out of the test center early is foolish.
-9 times out of 10 this means the person missed out on some additional points.
+Even if you think that you’re going to be the last person in the exam room, take all the time you need to complete your teacher certification exam.
+Don’t let worries that other test takers might finish before you make you feel as though you should finish fast than necessary.
+Use all the time given as a valuable resource to get as many points as possible on the test.

 If you tend to fall into this trap of rushing through exams, try the following Praxis test practice strategy next time you prepare…

-Follow the same instructions for using Praxis II practice tests as slow test takers who need to speed-up.
+Follow the same Praxis 2 practice test instructions as slow test takers who need to speed-up.
 However, for you, work on pacing yourself by slowing down.
 Avoid skimming and scanning test questions and answers as that’s where “fast test takers” misread the question and answer choices and get answers wrong.
 Practice using all the time allotted for each exam question before rushing to the next question and finishing the exam ridiculously early.

-Aim for taking at 1000 different Praxis test practice questions rule of thumb.
+Aim for taking at least 1000 different Praxis II practice test questions rule of thumb.
 This will dramatically improve your probability of getting a passing score.
 You’ll need to get several different Praxis study guides in order to get a total of 1000 different practice questions.
 (For some Praxis Series tests that do not have many prep books, you’ll need to make your own questions and answer choices.
-That’s more work, but even more productive exam practice and even more effective in helping you achieve a passing score.)
-The quality of the practice questions is very important, but the quantity ensures that you are covering all if not most relevant subject areas and not leaving holes in your preparation.
+That’s more work, but even more productive test preparation It’s even more effective in helping you achieve a passing score.)
+The quality of the Praxis sample exam is very important, but the quantity ensures that you are covering all if not most relevant subject areas and not leaving holes in your preparation.

-This Praxis II practice test process ensures you continue to learn, refine and sharpen your mastery of the required content.
+This test preparation method ensures you continue to learn, refine and sharpen your mastery of the required content.
 As you do, you get better and better at the skill of decoding exam questions, disarming the answers and raising your score.

 Making a mistake never feels good.
 If you realize you’ve procrastinated to the point of damaging your score, you must take immediate action.
-Even if you discovered you’ve been reviewing the wrong test content, you can turn things around with the right review book and help from a test prep mentor.
-Get your test prep program on course.
-Do not dwell on the wrong direction you previously in your test prep.
+Even if you discovered you’ve been reviewing the wrong test content, you can turn things around.

 Whether you’re taking the Praxis Math, Social Studies, PLT (Principles of Learning and Teaching), Reading, English, Elementary Education, Science or any other content area, you know the required passing score is far below 100%.